 Testing the development trend of wines

 New solutions are therefore needed to guide the organoleptic profile of these wines.
-At SITEVI 2021, from Tuesday 30 November to Thursday 2 December in Montpellier, researchers and companies will gather to present the latest advances in this field.
-The Vinseo expert group will present its latest experiments on the application of a Lanchancea yeast, "selected for its ability to produce lactic acid naturally from must sugars" (workshop, Tuesday at 3:00 pm).
-The Nyseos laboratory and the IFV will unveil their latest research results on the nitrogen-lipid balance in musts (Wednesday 2:00 pm, see box).
+At SITEVI 2021, researchers and companies was gather to present the latest advances in this field.
+The Vinseo expert group was present its latest experiments on the application of a Lanchancea yeast, "selected for its ability to produce lactic acid naturally from must sugars".
+The Nyseos laboratory and the IFV was unveil their latest research results on the nitrogen-lipid balance in musts.

-Among the exhibitors, the company Parsec will present "Nectar by ADCF", an intelligent management system for fermentative CO2, designed to promote aromatic expression.
-This innovation has been nominated for the SITEVI Innovation Awards.
-Also nominated, the Vinventions group will shed light on the new functionality of the PolyScan C200, a test for predicting the evolution of wines.
-Also connected with the need to master organoleptic profiles, the tasting masterclass "Wines without sulphites but not without control" will take place on Tuesday 30 November 2021 at 11:30 am.
+Among the exhibitors, the company Parsec was present "Nectar by ADCF", an intelligent management system for fermentative CO2, designed to promote aromatic expression.
+This innovation has been nominated for the SITEVI Innovation Awards 2021.
+Also nominated, the Vinventions group was shed light on the new functionality of the PolyScan C200, a test for predicting the evolution of wines.
+Also connected with the need to master organoleptic profiles, the tasting masterclass "Wines without sulphites but not without control" was held at the show.

 PHILIPPE COTTEREAU, INSTITUT FRANÇAIS DE LA VIGNE ET DU VIN